kbrsh/wade/README.md

 In-depth explanations of the algorithm are available on the [blog post](https://blog.kabir.ml/posts/inside-wade.html) and [pdf](https://github.com/kbrsh/wade/blob/master/Wade.pdf).

+### Support

+Support Wade [on Patreon](https://patreon.com/kbrsh) to help sustain the development of the project.
+The maker of the project works on open source for free.
+If you or your company depend on this project, then it makes sense to donate to ensure that the project is maintained.

 ### License

 Licensed under the [MIT License](https://kbrsh.github.io/license) by [Kabir Shah](https://kabir.ml)